Life Changing Chocolate Pie

 Chocolate Pie Filling

-- In a large bowl, add half the jar of fluff, butter, and chocolate in that order so that the fluff is at the bottom of the bowl.ย
+- In a large bowl, add HALF the jar of fluff, butter, and chocolate in that order so that the fluff is at the bottom of the bowl.ย

 - Pour the filling through a fine mesh sieve and into the crust.
 If you have any filling that wonโt fit, pour into a container and chill for a nice little snack!

 - Now make the whipped cream.
-In a large bowl using a hand or stand mixer with the whisk attachment, whip the remaining 1 cup of cream on high speed until it JUST starts to thicken.
+In a large bowl using a hand or stand mixer with the whisk attachment, whip the remaining 1 CUP of cream on high speed until it JUST starts to thicken.
 Then scoop in the remaining fluff and whip until thickened, about 1 minute.ย

 - Scoop the whipped cream into a container and chill overnight as well.ย